finbourne/lusid-sdk-python-preview/sdk/docs/PortfolioGroupsApi.md

 # **get_portfolio_group_metadata**
 > dict(str, list[AccessMetadataValue]) get_portfolio_group_metadata(scope, code, effective_at=effective_at, as_at=as_at)

-[EXPERIMENTAL] GetPortfolioGroupMetadata: Get Access Metadata rules for Portfolio Group
+[EARLY ACCESS] GetPortfolioGroupMetadata: Get Access Metadata rules for Portfolio Group

 Pass the scope and Portfolio Group code parameters to retrieve the associated Access Metadata